graphnet-team/graphnet/docs/source/data_conversion/data_conversion.rst

 :code:`Writers`
 ~~~~~~~~~~~~~~

 Writers are methods used to save the interim data format from :code:`DataConverter` to disk.
-They subclass :code:`GraphNetWriter` and should
+They are subclasses of the :code:`GraphNetWriter` and should
 implement the :code:`save_file method`, which recieves the interim data format from from a single file, and optionally the :code:`merge_files` method,
 which will be called by :code:`DataConverter` through :code:`DataConverter.merge_files()`.